joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2022/10/12/arts/editors-recommendations-elvis.html?searchResultPosition=4

 **Court Gives New York State More Time to Argue for Its Gun Law**\
-`Attorney General Letitia James had asked that measure remain in place while she appeals a judge’s order striking down many provisions.`\
+`Attorney General Letitia James had asked that the measure remain in place while she appeals a judge’s order striking down many of its provisions.`\
 https://nytimes.com/2022/10/12/nyregion/ny-gun-law-james.html?searchResultPosition=5

 **Lawsuit Says Judd Sculpture Was Disfigured by Fingerprints**\